 Fine sediment flowing from eroding land onto the Great Barrier Reef smothers coral and fishes, creates algal blooms and weakens the reef’s ability to recover from the impacts of climate change like coral bleaching.

 In partnership with the Queensland Government’s Great Barrier Reef Innovation Fund and Department of Environment and Heritage Protection, Greening Australia is trialling and evaluating different gully restoration techniques, building on existing research and initiatives.
-Trials have shown that restoring gullies can reduce sediment on the Great Barrier Reef by up to 80% in less than three years.
+Trials have shown that restoring gullies can reduce sediment on the Great Barrier Reef by up to 98% in less than three years.

 Greening Australia is leading this critical project in the Burdekin area and Bowen in North Queensland, restoring 150 hectares of gullies.
-The project will trial restoration of heavily eroded gullies on a large scale and provide valuable information that can be used to inform the restoration of other areas and give wildlife a helping hand.
+The project is trialling restoration of heavily eroded gullies on a large scale, providing valuable data to inform the restoration of other areas and give wildlife a helping hand.